simplesessions/kcc-nma-art258/README.md

 Please visit the [KCC Academic Calendar](http://www.kapiolani.hawaii.edu/admissions/academic-calendar/) for more information.

 ## Grading System
-There are three projects during this semester:
+Your final grade will be based on four projects:

-- **Warm-up Project** (200 pts) - This project will review concepts and allow you to flex your coding muscles and solve various design challenges.
+- **Project 1** (150 pts) - This project will review concepts and allow you to flex your coding muscles and solve various design challenges.
-- **Mid-term Project** (300 pts) - Use what you've learned in architecting your project with modularization, advanced CSS skills, and more.
+- **Project 2** (250 pts) - Use what you've learned in architecting your project with modularization, advanced CSS skills, and more.
+- **Project 3** (150 pts) - This project will review concepts and allow you to flex your coding muscles and solve various design challenges.
-- **Final Project** (500 pts) - Put your skills to the test by implementing a project that you've fully designed.
+- **Project 4** (250 pts) - Put your skills to the test by implementing a project that you've fully designed.

+In addition, Class Participation in critiques, warm-up excercises, and inspiration will account for an additional 200 points.

 Your final grade will be determined by the total points accrued from the assignments stated above: